Atheist Morality: A Contradiction in Terms

 Because they understood that the robot was only a soulless machine, all the people involved in the experiment eventually brought themselves to "kill" it, simply because they had been instructed to do so.

 Think what it would mean for human society if this understanding of the nature of human beings, which is the unavoidable corollary of removing God from the equation, became widely accepted.
-If people are nothing more than biological machines, as without a Creator they can only be, there is no moral consideration in shutting any of those machines off.
+If people are nothing more than biological machines, as without a Creator they can only be, there is no moral consideration in shutting off (killing) any of those machines.
 There is no moral dimension to anything one might choose to do to a machine.

-How can any action inflicted on entities that are acknowledged to be nothing more than complex machines be called immoral, or even wrong?
+How can any action imposed on entities that are acknowledged to be nothing more than complex machines be called immoral or wrong?

 That's why when we refuse to acknowledge God as our Creator, and that He has imposed universally binding standards of right and wrong concerning the way we are to treat one another, we abandon the very concept of morality.